 - Open a text document (like a Word doc).
 Make sure the curser is focused on the document as if you were going to type.

-- Now scan a check.
-If it spits out something like "T126400734T 005020368721U0132" and then jumps to the next row (as if it hit the return/enter key) then things are looking good.
-Note: make sure you're seeing those T's and U's!
+- Read a check.
+If it spits out something like "T126400734T 005020368721U0132" and then jumps to the next row (as if you pressed the return/enter key) then things are looking good.
+Make sure you're seeing those T's and U's!